 Units 1&2 will be assessed internally on course work and end-of-semester exams.

-Units 3&4: In Music Performance, school-assessed coursework and two examinations will determine the student's level of achievement.
+Units 3&4: School-assessed coursework and two examinations will determine the student's level of achievement.
 Percentage contributions to the final assessment are as follows: